Skip to Content

 • What if I was disinherited by my parent?

-Ohio law permits a parent to disinherit adult children.
-There is no legal requirement that children receive any portion of their parent's estate.
-However, if the disinheritance resulted from undue influence by a sibling or caregiver, or if the parent lacked the mental capacity to make the decision, you may have grounds for a will contest.
-The key question is whether the will reflects the testator's true wishes, freely made.
-A pattern of estrangement alone does not give rise to a claim, but a sudden change in an estate plan at the end of life—especially when a new beneficiary had exclusive access to the testator—warrants investigation.
+Ohio law permits a parent to disinherit an adult child, so there is no automatic right to a share of a parent's estate.
+However, you may have grounds for a will contest if the disinheritance resulted from undue influence by a sibling or caregiver, or if the parent lacked the capacity to make the decision.
+The key question is whether the will reflects the testator's true, freely made wishes.
+Estrangement alone does not create a claim, but a sudden end-of-life change, especially where a new beneficiary had exclusive access to the testator, warrants investigation.

 • What is a pretermitted spouse or child?

-A pretermitted heir is a spouse or child who was unintentionally omitted from a will because the will was made before the marriage or birth.
-Ohio law presumes that a testator would have wanted to provide for a new spouse or child and gives these "pretermitted" heirs a share of the estate as if the testator had died without a will.
-However, this protection does not apply if the omission was intentional or if the testator provided for the spouse or child outside the will (such as through a trust or life insurance).
-If you married someone or had a child after they made their will and you were not included, you may have rights even without a will contest.
+A pretermitted heir is a spouse or child unintentionally omitted from a will because the will was made before the marriage or birth (R.C.
+2107.34).
+Ohio presumes a testator would have wanted to provide for a new spouse or child and gives these heirs a share of the estate as if the testator had died without a will.
+This protection does not apply if the omission was intentional or if the testator provided for the spouse or child outside the will, such as through a trust or life insurance.

 • How long do will contests take?

-The timeline varies significantly depending on the complexity of the case and whether it settles or goes to trial.
-A straightforward challenge based on improper execution might resolve in a matter of months if the facts are clear.
-Contested cases involving undue influence or lack of capacity require extensive discovery—medical records, depositions of witnesses, and potentially expert testimony—which can take a year or more.
-If the case proceeds to trial and appeals follow, the process can extend for several years.
-The emotional toll and ongoing family conflict during this period should not be underestimated.
+The timeline ranges from a few months to several years, depending on complexity and whether the case settles.
+A straightforward challenge based on improper execution may resolve quickly if the facts are clear.
+Cases involving undue influence or capacity require extensive discovery, including medical records, depositions, and sometimes expert testimony, which can take a year or more.
+If the case goes to trial and appeals follow, it can extend for several years, and the ongoing family conflict during that period should not be underestimated.

-• What evidence is important in a will contest?
+• What evidence matters in a will contest?

 The relevant evidence depends on the grounds for the challenge.
-For capacity cases, medical records from the time the will was executed are critical, along with testimony from people who interacted with the testator around that time.
-For undue influence claims, evidence of the influencer's access and opportunity, the testator's vulnerability, financial records showing exploitation, and communications between the parties all become relevant.
-In execution cases, testimony from the witnesses who signed the will is key.
-An experienced probate litigator will know how to gather and present this evidence effectively.
+For capacity cases, medical records from the time the will was executed are critical, along with testimony from people who interacted with the testator then.
+For undue influence claims, evidence of the influencer's access and opportunity, the testator's vulnerability, financial records showing exploitation, and communications between the parties all matter.
+For execution cases, testimony from the witnesses who signed the will is key, and those witnesses can be examined on their competence, impartiality, and whether the signing formalities were followed.
+An experienced probate litigator knows how to gather and present this evidence effectively.

-Settlement is often the most practical outcome in will disputes.
-Litigation is expensive, time-consuming, and emotionally draining for everyone involved.
-It also depletes estate assets that would otherwise go to beneficiaries.
-Many will contests settle through mediation, where a neutral third party helps the parties reach a negotiated resolution.
-Settlement allows the parties to control the outcome rather than leaving the decision to a judge, and it often preserves family relationships better than a contested trial.
-That said, some cases cannot be settled—particularly where one side is unreasonable or where important principles are at stake—and trial becomes necessary.
+Often, yes.
+Settlement is usually the most practical outcome in will disputes.
+Litigation is expensive, time-consuming, and emotionally draining, and it depletes estate assets that would otherwise go to beneficiaries.
+Many contests settle through mediation, which lets the parties control the outcome rather than leaving it to a judge and often preserves family relationships better than trial.
+That said, some cases cannot be settled, particularly where one side is unreasonable or an important principle is at stake, and trial becomes necessary.